hfiref0x/NtCall64/README.md

 # Build

 NTCALL64 comes with full source code written in C with tiny assembler usage.
-In order to build from source you need Microsoft Visual Studio 2015 and later versions.
+In order to build from source you need Microsoft Visual Studio 2017 and later versions.

 ## Instructions

 * Select Platform ToolSet first for project in solution you want to build (Project->Properties->General):
-  * v120 for Visual Studio 2013;
-  * v140 for Visual Studio 2015;
   * v141 for Visual Studio 2017;
   * v142 for Visual Studio 2019;
   * v143 for Visual Studio 2022.